Time reversal signal processing: Theory

 The time reversal technique is based upon a feature of the wave equation known as reciprocity: given a solution to the wave equation, then the time reversal (using a negative time) of that solution is also a solution.
 This occurs because the standard wave equation only contains even order derivatives.
 Some media are not reciprocal (e.g. very lossy or noisy media), but many very useful ones are approximately so, including sound waves in water or air, ultrasonic waves in human bodies, and electromagnetic waves in free space.
 The medium must also be approximately linear.

 Time reversal techniques can be modeled as a matched filter.
 If a delta function is the original signal, then the received signal at the TRM is the impulse response of the channel.
 The TRM sends the reversed version of the impulse response back through the same channel, effectively autocorrelating it.
 This autocorrelation function has a peak at the origin, where the original source was.
-It is important to realize that the signal is concentrated in both space and time (in many applications, autocorrelation functions are functions of time only).
+The signal is concentrated in both space and time (in many applications, autocorrelation functions are functions of time only).

 Another way to think of a time reversal experiment is that the TRM is a "channel sampler".
 The TRM measures the channel during the recording phase, and uses that information in the transmission phase to optimally focus the wave back to the source.